-Table 3.12.5.3 ILLUMINATION POWER DENSITY ADJUSTMENT FACTOR FOR A CONTROL DEVICE

-Item Description Illumination power density adjustment factor Lighting timer For corridor lighting 0.7 Motion detector (a) Where- (i) at least 75% of the area of a space is controlled by one or more motion detectors; or 0.9 (ii) an area of less than 200 m2 is switched as a block by one or more detectors. (b) Where up to 6 lights are switched as a block by one or more detectors.
-0.7 (c) Where up to 2 lights are switched as a block by one or more detectors.
-0.55 Manual dimming system (Note 1) Where not less than 75% of the area of a space is controlled by manually operated dimmers.
-0.95 Programmable dimming system (Note 2) Where not less than 75% of the area of a space is controlled by programmable dimmers.
-0.85 Dynamic dimming system (Note 3) Automatic compensation for lumen depreciation.
+Table 3.12.5.3 ILLUMINATION POWER DENSITY ADJUSTMENT FACTOR FOR A CONTROL DEVICE ltem Description Illumination power density adjustment factor Lighting timer For corridor lighting 0.7 Motion detector (a) Where- (i) at least 75% of the area of a space is controlled by one or more motion detectors; or 0.9 (ii) an area of less than 200 m is switched as a block by one or more detectors.
+Where up to 6 lights are(b) switched as a block by one or more detectors.
+0.7 Where up to 2 lights areswitched as a block by one or more detectors.
+0.55 Manual dimming system Where not less than 75% of the area of a space is controlled by manually operated dimmers.
+0.85 Programmable dimming system Note 2 Where not less than 75% of the area of a space is controlled by programmable dimmers.
+0.85 Dynamic dimming system Automatic compensation for lumen depreciation.
 The design lumen depreciation factor of not less than- (a) for fluorescent lights, 0.9; or (b) for high pressure discharge lights, 0.8.
-Fixed dimming (Note 4) Where at least 75% of the area is controlled by fixed dimmers that reduce the overall lighting level and the power consumption of the lighting. % of full power to which the dimmer is set divided by 0.95.